 Unnecessary criticism and condemnation by a leader, even though discreet inquiry reveals that what would aid good governance is not in place, are set backs.

-Unguarded remarks , utterances and wreckless statements and comments amplifies the leadership abilities of an individual, postively or negatively.
+Unguarded remarks , utterances and wreckless statements and comments amplify the leadership abilities of an individual, positively or negatively.

-Sadly, the trend among leaders in most climes, is to take position on sensitive issues without thoughtful analysis of available facts.
+Sadly, the trend among leaders in most climes, is to take positions on sensitive issues without thoughtful analysis of available facts.

 In 1990, when General Pinochet ended his rule, the country's treasury had been greatly depleted.